Ectopia lentis

-Ectopia lentis is a displacement or malposition of the eye's crystalline lens from its normal location.
+Ectopia lentis is a displacement or malposition of the eye's lens from its normal location.
 A partial dislocation of a lens is termed lens subluxation or subluxated lens; a complete dislocation of a lens is termed lens luxation or luxated lens.

 Ectopia lentis in dogs and cats

 Although observed in humans and cats, ectopia lentis is most commonly seen in dogs.
 Ciliary zonules normally hold the lens in place.
 Abnormal development of these zonules can lead to primary ectopia lentis, usually a bilateral condition.
 Luxation can also be a secondary condition, caused by trauma, cataract formation (decrease in lens diameter may stretch and break the zonules), or glaucoma (enlargement of the globe stretches the zonules).
 Steroid administration weakens the zonules and can lead to luxation, as well.
 Lens luxation in cats can occur secondary to anterior uveitis (inflammation of the inside of the eye).

 Anterior lens luxation

 With anterior lens luxation, the lens pushes into the iris or actually enters the anterior chamber of the eye.
 This can cause glaucoma, uveitis, or damage to the cornea.
 Uveitis (inflammation of the eye) causes the pupil to constrict (miosis) and trap the lens in the anterior chamber, leading to an obstruction of outflow of aqueous humour and subsequent increase in ocular pressure (glaucoma).
 Better prognosis is valued in lens replacement surgery (retained vision and normal intraocular pressure) when it is performed before the onset of secondary glaucoma.
 Glaucoma secondary to anterior lens luxation is less common in cats than dogs due to their naturally deeper anterior chamber and the liquification of the vitreous humour secondary to chronic inflammation.
 Anterior lens luxation is considered to be an ophthalmological emergency.